-Upon satisfactory fulfillment of the development requirements in the ENA, negotiation of acceptable terms, and completion of the required environmental review under CEQA, Metro will recommend that the Board (a) take such action as required under CEQA and (b) authorize entering into a JDA and Ground Lease for the implementation of a project.
+Upon satisfactory fulfillment of the development requirements in the ENA, negotiation of acceptable terms, and adoption of CEQA findings by the lead agency, Metro will recommend that the Board (a) adopt the CEQA findings as a responsible party and (b) authorize entering into a JDA and Ground Lease for the implementation of a project.
 The JDA shall describe the rights and responsibilities of both parties as established in the ENA negotiations.